bastibe/matlab-msgpack/README.md

-# A MessagePack implementation for Matlab
+# A MessagePack implementation for Matlab and Octave

 The code is written in pure Matlab, and has no dependencies beyond Matlab itself.
-It does not work in Octave, since Octave does not support `unicode2native` or `native2unicode`.
+And it works in recent versions of Octave, too.

 The files in this repository are taken from [Transplant](https://github.com/bastibe/transplant).